UK Approves Royal Mail Takeover By Czech Billionaire - UrduPoint

 UK Approves Royal Mail Takeover By Czech Billionaire

-London, (APP - UrduPoint / Pakistan Point News - 16th Dec, 2024) Britain's centuries-old Royal Mail is set to pass into foreign ownership after the UK government approved the takeover of its parent company by Czech billionaire Daniel Kretinsky's EP Group on Monday.
+London, (APP - UrduPoint / Pakistan Point News - 16th Dec, 2024) Britain's centuries-old Royal Mail is set to pass into foreign ownership after the UK government Monday approved the takeover of its parent company by Czech billionaire Daniel Kretinsky's EP Group.

-The takeover of International Distribution Services (IDS) by EP Group is worth £3.6 billion ($4.5 billion).
+The takeover of International Distribution Services (IDS) is worth £3.6 billion ($4.5 billion).

-The government will hold a "golden share" in the former state monopoly Royal Mail which ensures it has veto power over Royal Mail's headquarters being moved abroad and over changes to its tax residency.
+The government will hold a "golden share" in the former state monopoly Royal Mail which ensures it has veto power over the postal operator's headquarters being moved abroad and over changes to its tax residency.

 Both parties have been waiting for the government green light since IDS in May accepted the takeover offer from the EP Group, which already held a near 28-percent stake.